Building a Winning Construction Team

 Toward the end of the year, Mike and Joe get together and talk about all the changes, successes, setbacks, and growth both their companies experienced.

 “I’m taking the team to a zipline course and then out for dinner,” says Joe.
-“They’ve busted their asses this year and they deserve acknowledgement of their hard work.”
+“They’ve busted their asses this year, and they deserve acknowledgment of their hard work.”

 Mike looks at him over his beer.
 “I’m impressed.
 Actually,” he says, and looks a little sheepish, “I hadn’t even thought of that.
 We usually just have a little champagne toast in the shop.
 But they deserve more this year.”